-- 2.11 The CPI is a composite price index, which compares prices for consumer products in various price observation periods (which can be months or years), to prices in the index base period (also referred to as the index reference period).
-The CPI is arbitrarily set to equal 100 in the index base period.
-Therefore, all index values express price change in percentage terms in comparison to the index base period.
-For example, if the index is 123.4, that means prices have increased 23.4% since the base period.
-The current index base period of the CPI is 2002. - 2.12 The CPI base period can easily be changed by multiplying all CPI series by a constant conversion factor equal to 100, divided by the average index for another specific time period.
+- 2.10 The CPI base period can easily be changed by multiplying all CPI series by a constant conversion factor equal to 100 divided by the average index for another specific time period.
 This is known as rebasing an index.
-Period to period price change will not be impacted by rebasing an index.
-11 - 2.13 Other common time comparisons that are made with the CPI include: - 2.13.1 month-over-month percentage changes which compare price indices in a given month to price indices in the preceding month (e.g. November compared to October). - 2.13.2 year-over-year (12-month) percentage changes, which compare price indices in a given month to price indices in the same month of the preceding year (e.g. November 2012 compared to November 2011). - 2.13.3 annual average percentage changes, which compare two consecutive annual average price indices. - 2.14 Special aggregate indices are calculated and published monthly and on an annual basis for Canada, the provinces, Whitehorse and Yellowknife. - 2.15 Special aggregates are different combinations of the elementary aggregate indices.
+Period to period, price change will not be impacted by rebasing an index. - 2.11 Other common time comparisons that are made with the CPI include: - 2.11.1 month-over-month percentage changes which compare price indices in a given month to price indices in the preceding month (e.g. November compared to October). - 2.11.2 year-over-year (12-month) percentage changes, which compare price indices in a given month to price indices in the same month of the preceding year (e.g. November 2012 compared to November 2011). - 2.11.3 annual average percentage changes, which compare two consecutive annual average price indices. - 2.12 Special aggregate indices are calculated and published monthly and on an annual basis for Canada, the provinces, Whitehorse and Yellowknife. - 2.13 Special aggregates are different combinations of elementary aggregates.
 They often exclude certain product classes, in order to provide users with supplementary information on how consumer prices are changing.
-These indices provide alternative measures of consumer price inflation. - 2.16 When a special aggregate index excludes certain product classes, their corresponding weights are removed from the total.
-As a result, the shares of the remaining goods and services increase in relative importance.
+These indices provide alternative measures of consumer price inflation. - 2.14 When a special aggregate index excludes certain product classes, their corresponding weights are removed from the total.
+As a result, the shares of the remaining goods and services increase in relative importance. - 2.15 The Bank of Canada's preferred measures of core inflation (CPI-trim, CPI-median and CPI-common) are based on the disaggregation of the all-items CPI into 55 exhaustive and mutually exclusive components.
+The CPI-trim measure excludes CPI components whose rates of change in a given month are located in the tails of the distribution of price changes.
+This measure helps filter out extreme price movements that might be caused by factors specific to certain components.
+In particular, CPI-trim excludes 20% of the monthly variations in weighted prices at both the bottom and top of the distribution of price changes, and thus it always removes 40% of the total CPI basket.
+The components excluded from the CPI-trim calculation can change from month-to-month, depending on which ones are extreme in a given month.
+This approach differs from traditional a priori exclusion-based measures which, every month, omit a pre-specified list of CPI components.
+The CPI-median measure corresponds to the price change located at the 50th percentile (in terms of the CPI basket weights) of the distribution of price changes in a given month.
+This measure helps filter out extreme price movements specific to certain components.
+This approach is similar to CPItrim as it eliminates all the monthly variations in weighted prices at both the bottom and the top of the distribution of price changes in any given month, except the price change for the component that is the midpoint of that distribution.
+The CPI-common measure tracks common price changes across categories in the CPI basket.